 It is widely acknowledged that English is the official first language of Jamaica.
 However, the reality is that the majority of Jamaicans speak a variety which many other native English speakers find hard to recognize as the same language.
-In this article, we will deal with a hot issue in the island: Should Spanish Become Jamaica’s Second Language?
-Experts estimate only 200,000 Jamaicans are competent in the
+In this article, we will discuss a hot topic on the island: Should Spanish become Jamaica’s second language?

-410 million Spanish speakers.
 In today’s global labor market, the ability to speak multiple languages is becoming the norm.
 Language is now at the heart of most education systems across the world.
-Chinese school children learn English and Cuba recently announced that all university graduates must be able to speak English.
+Chinese school-children learn English, and Cuba recently announced that all university graduates must be able to speak English.
 In the Netherlands, English is compulsory in all schools, which results in around 86% of the population speaking the language.
 While, experts agree that English remains the international language of business and politics, there is gathering evidence of the importance of being able to speak a second “international” language, such as Spanish or Mandarin.